ndrakos/blog/_posts/2020-05-11-Abundance_Matching_512_Sims copy.md

 <img src="{{ site.baseurl }}/assets/plots/20200511_Cao2019.png">

 This was something I looked into before, and now I think the reason it doesn't match is that my stellar mass function looks different than theirs.
-I am also not sure how many factors of $$h$$ are in there mass units of the plot from <a href="https://ui.adsabs.harvard.edu/abs/2019arXiv191003605C/abstract">Cao et al. 2019</a>, though this just shifts the curve vertically by a factor proportional to $$\log_{10}(h)$$.
+I am also not sure how many factors of $$h$$ are in the mass units of the plot from <a href="https://ui.adsabs.harvard.edu/abs/2019arXiv191003605C/abstract">Cao et al. 2019</a>, though this just shifts the curve vertically by a factor proportional to $$\log_{10}(h)$$.
 It is also possible that the discrepancy is because of how I am truncating the integrals in the abundance matching procedure.

 I did plan on updating the SMF eventually; therefore I am going to focus on this next, and see if this fixes the discrepancy in the $$M_*$$--$$v_{\rm peak}$$ relation.